batfish/batfish/INSTALL.md

 4. Compile batfish
   - batfish_build_all

     This command runs 'ant' in each batfish project directory with corresponding args.

-You can clean all generated output with:
+You can clean all generated output with 'batfish_build_all distclean'.
-  - batfish_build_all distclean

 5. Run tests from the root of the batfish repository
   - allinone -cmdfile tests/commands